 UC ANR Scholarships

-Three scholarships are being offered by the University of California's Division of Agriculture and Natural Resources to college students majoring in agriculture.
-The scholarships will be awarded for the fall 2017 semester or quarter.
-The deadline to apply or nominate for the scholarships is May 19, 2017.
+Three scholarships are being offered by the University of California's Division of Agriculture and Natural Resources (UCANR) to college students majoring in agriculture.

 KNOWLES A. RYERSON AWARD IN AGRICULTURE